fs.promises and FileHandle Cleanup

 const statAsync = promisify(stat);

-The opposite direction is also possible when a callback-based caller needs to invoke promise-based code:
+You can also go the other way when a callback-based caller needs to call promise-based code -

 function legacyReadConfig(path, callback) {